GOP Senate campaign push focuses on Latinos with "Vamos" initiative as Title 42 impacts midterms

 In 2020, Donald Trump won 38% of the Hispanic vote, a 10-point uptick from 2016; the impact of his appeal was felt especially in South Texas and South Florida, where Republicans flipped or held predominantly Latino Congressional districts.

-Several factors mentioned by Republicans and Democrats show a range of why the GOP has made recent inroads with Latino voters, including a portrayal of Democrats as "socialists" that resonates with Cuban Venezuelan communities, as well as a focused effort by the Trump campaign to highlight the economy as a top issue.
-Democrats also pointed to the spread of disinformation online and on Spanish radio.
+Several factors mentioned by Republicans and Democrats show a range of factors in the GOP making recent inroads with Latino voters, including a portrayal of Democrats as "socialists" that resonates with Cuban and Venezuelan communities, as well as a focused effort by the Trump campaign to highlight the economy as a top issue.
+Democrats also pointed to the spread of what they say is disinformation online and on Spanish radio.
 The record number of migrant arrests along the U.S.-Mexico border during the Biden administration also opened up an opportunity for Republicans to contrast themselves with Democrats, whom they claim are "soft" on immigration and support open borders.

 Still, illegal immigration is not at the top of concerns for Latino voters.
 A March CBS News poll found inflation and the economy are issues that rank high for Latino voters, a view shared by the general public.
 Illegal immigration ranked fourth.